PreEmptive logo

 • Leverage obfuscation and encryption

 Great advice, but how do companies effectively implement these guidelines?
-As noted by Trip Wire, this starts with solid app development best practices such as writing secure code, only using authorized APIs and regularly testing apps prior to deployment.
-Application shielding, meanwhile, makes your application more resistant to intrusion, inspection, tampering and reverse engineering.
+As noted by Trip Wire, this starts with solid app development best practices such as writing secure code, only using authorized APIs, and regularly testing apps before deployment.
+Application shielding, meanwhile, makes your application more resistant to intrusion, inspection, tampering, and reverse engineering.
 In addition, it may also collect data to both identify attack vectors and help prevent future attacks.
 It is a critical link once applications go live in untrusted environments.

-Bottom line?
+The bottom line?
 General app security is critical in a world consumed by software.
-Application security testing and vulnerability patching are a well-known step along the way.
-Application shielding, meanwhile, is another critical component for high value application that run in untrusted environments.
+Application security testing and vulnerability patching are well-known steps along the way.
+Application shielding, meanwhile, is another critical component for high-value applications that run in untrusted environments.
 These include any apps that access sensitive information, gate access to value, or contain intellectual property.